Online Notepad with Voice Dictation — Free Browser-Based Editor

 Use a headset or close-mounted microphone

 The built-in laptop microphone picks up keyboard noise, room echo, and fan hum — all of which degrade accuracy.
 A USB or Bluetooth headset places the microphone close to your mouth, isolating your voice from background noise.
-This is the single biggest improvement you can make to transcription quality.
+This is the single biggest improvement you can make to transcription quality in a typical office environment.

 Which browsers support the Dictate button?

 Chrome, Edge, and most Chromium-based browsers on desktop and Android.
 Safari on macOS and iOS from version 14.1.
 Firefox does not support the Web Speech API — the Dictate button is automatically hidden in Firefox.
-If the button is not visible, your browser does not support dictation and you can still use the notepad normally by typing.
+You can still use the notepad by typing.

 Is my text or voice data stored on a server?

 No. Text is saved only in your browser's localStorage — a storage area that never leaves your device.
-Voice dictation is processed by your browser's built-in speech engine (Google's on Chrome and Edge, Apple's on Safari).
-No audio or text is sent to PublicSoftTools servers.
+Voice dictation in Chrome and Edge is processed by Google's speech recognition servers (audio is sent to Google, not to PublicSoftTools).
+In Safari, Apple's on-device engine is used and audio stays local.
 Your notes are private and visible only from the same browser on the same device.

 Why does dictation keep running through pauses?

-Browsers automatically stop the speech recognition session after a period of silence — typically 5–10 seconds depending on the browser.
+Browsers automatically stop the speech recognition session after a period of silence — typically 5–10 seconds.
 The notepad detects this and immediately restarts the session so you can continue speaking without clicking anything.
-This auto-restart loop continues until you click Stop.
-You will notice the interim preview briefly clear and reappear — that is the session restarting, not an error.
+The interim preview will briefly clear and reappear — that is the session restarting normally, not an error.

 How do I transfer my notes to another device?

 localStorage is specific to the browser and device where notes were saved — there is no sync.
-To move notes to another device, click "Export .txt" to download the file, then open or upload it on the other device.
-Email it to yourself, drop it in a cloud folder, or send it via any file-sharing method you prefer.
+To move notes to another device, click “Export .txt” to download the file, then open or upload it on the other device.
+Email it, drop it in Google Drive or Dropbox, or use any file-sharing method.

 Can I use the notepad offline?

 Once the page has loaded, the editor and auto-save work entirely client-side — no internet connection is needed to type and save.
-Voice dictation depends on the browser's speech engine: Chrome and Edge send audio to Google's servers and require an active connection for dictation; Safari uses Apple's on-device engine and can dictate offline.
-You will need a connection to reload the page if you close and reopen the tab.
+Voice dictation requires an internet connection in Chrome and Edge (Google's servers process the audio).
+Safari uses Apple's on-device engine and can dictate offline after the initial page load.

 Open the Online Notepad